pydantic/pydantic/docs/usage/types.md

 _(This script is complete, it should run "as is")_

 !!! warning
     `Iterable` fields only perform a simple check that the argument is iterable and won't be consumed.

     No validation of their values is performed as it cannot be done without consuming the iterable.

 !!! tip
     If you want to validate the values of an infinite generator you can create a separate model and use it while consuming the generator, reporting the validation errors as appropriate.

     pydantic can't validate the values automatically for you because it would require consuming the infinite generator.

-#### Infinite Generators with Validation for First Value
+## Validating the first value

-You can create a [Validator](validators.md) to validate the first value in an infinite generator and still not consume it entirely.
+You can create a [validator](validators.md) to validate the first value in an infinite generator and still not consume it entirely.

 ```py
 {!.tmp_examples/types_infinite_generator_validate_first.py!}